 Usually, the rash comes after the fever resolves, not at the same time.

-Fifth disease usually clears on its own.
+Fifth disease often clears on its own.
 It can sometimes cause complications, such as anemia, but these are rare.
 The condition is contagious for as long as the child has a fever.
 Once the rash begins, they are no longer contagious.

 Roseola